-If you have a handheld steam cleaner, then this will most likely have an attachment for cleaning oven hobs and grills.
-This should help greatly.
+If you have a handheld steam cleaner, this should have an attachment for cleaning oven hobs and grills.
+This will help greatly.
 Especially with any burnt-on food and stubborn marks.

 Another option for cleaning the pan supports is to use a pressure washer, but I feel this is more effort than it’s worth.
 I’ve tried this method but won’t be using it again!

 It’s not always convenient, but if you clean the cooking spills off the hob shortly after cooking then it does prevent them from becoming burnt on and makes cleaning a lot easier.
 It’s also worthwhile cleaning the hob more frequently to avoid grease marks building up.